 These gluten free black forest cupcakes have become a go-to recipe for me whenever I need to make sure something is gluten free.
 They were served at my sister’s wedding for family who couldn’t eat the big cake and I make them all the time alongside my gluten free peanut butter cookies and puffed quinoa bars.
 I think these might be paleo black forest cake, but I don’t have a solid understanding of how that diet works.

-These little buddies are very chocolatey and rich but not too sweet.
+The cupcakes are very chocolatey and rich but not too sweet.
 They have almost a creamy texture, but still taste like cupcakes.
 I don’t know.
 Obviously they’re not going to be the same as cupcakes made with white flour and sugar, but even without the topping, they’re definitely little cakes.
-I think it’s because they’re pretty high in fat.
-Healthy fat!
-Still, though, too much of any fat isn’t healthy.
-Maybe don’t make these every day.
+I think it’s because they’re pretty high in healthy fats.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

 - 2 teaspoons baking powder

 - 1/3 cup honey